NO FEES OR EXPENSES UNLESS YOU WIN! We speak English, Español (Spanish) & 車禍律師奧蘭多(Chinese).

 If you or someone close to you has been injured or killed as a result of a negligent distracted driver, give our office a call.
 We can help!

-Free Initial Case Evaluation for Personal Injury Cases in the Orlando, FL area.
+Free Initial Case Evaluation for Automobile Accident and Personal Injury Cases in the Orlando, FL area.

 At The Jaspon Firm, we never charge for a consultation for personal injury cases.
 As a matter of fact, we won’t charge you fees or costs unless we get a positive recovery in your case.
 We take all of our injury cases on a contingency basis.
 Therefore, it doesn’t cost you anything to hire us unless we are successful in getting a recovery for you in your case.